 The UB Clinic provides services for patients with a variety of speech, language, and hearing difficulties.
 Members of the clinic and academic faculty offer specialty clinics in their respective areas of expertise.

-While the CDS department boasts specialty clinics, traditional areas of speech- language and hearing treatment are mastered and offered as a service such as therapy for: articulation, language development, cleft palate, speech/lip reading, and accent reduction.
+While the CDS department boasts specialty clinics, traditional areas of speech- language and hearing treatment are mastered and offered as a service such as therapy for: articulation and language development.

 Having an accent is a normal part of the language acquisition process especially if you’ve learned a second language beyond the first few years of life.
 For many individuals they find that their “accent” may be an obstacle for professional and educational growth and overall communication effectiveness.
 At the UB Speech-Language and Hearing Clinic we offer individualized programming for each participant depending upon their speech and language needs.
 We strive to not ‘get rid’ of accent but to improve overall speech intelligibility and comprehensibility.
 Different from an ESL program, our program is recommended for individuals who have good oral English proficiency skills but still struggle with specific sounds or language use.
 Our program begins with a mandatory comprehensive evaluation to assess speech and language intelligibility and comprehensibility in multiple contexts.
 In our sessions we focus on learning the differences between a participant’s native language and Standard American English (SAE) sounds.
 Session objectives may focus on differences in stress patterns, intonation, phonological rules, speech rate, articulation, auditory discrimination and listening comprehension.
 Language may be addressed in areas such as grammatical use, pragmatic use, and professional or functional vocabulary.
 To learn more about Accent Modification and how a Speech-Language Pathologist can help see; http://www.asha.org/public/speech/development/accent-modification/